-As partial consideration for the closing of the real property assets under the Bally's Master Lease that occurred on January 3, 2023, the Company's operating partnership issued 0.3 million newly-issued OP Units to affiliates of Bally's which were valued at \$14.9 million.
+As partial consideration for the closing of the real property assets under the Bally's Master Lease that occurred on January 3, 2023, the Company's operating partnership issued 286,643 newly-issued OP Units to affiliates of Bally's which were valued at \$14.9 million.
 In the prior year, as partial consideration for the closing of the real property assets under the Pennsylvania Live!
 Master Lease that occurred on March 1, 2022, the Company's operating partnership issued 3,017,909 newly-issued OP Units to affiliates of Cordish which were valued at \$137.0 million.
 The OP Units are exchangeable for common shares of the Company on a one-for-one basis, subject to certain terms and conditions.
-As of March 31, 2023, the Company holds a 97.2% controlling financial interest in the operating partnership.
+As of June 30, 2023, the Company holds a 97.2% controlling financial interest in the operating partnership.
 The operating partnership is a VIE in which the Company is the primary beneficiary because it has the power to direct the activities of the VIE that most significantly impact the partnership's economic performance and has the obligation to absorb losses of the VIE that could be potentially significant to the VIE and the right to receive benefits from the VIE that could potentially be significant to the VIE.
 Therefore, the Company consolidates the accounts of the operating partnership, and reflects the third party ownership in this entity as a non-controlling interest in the Condensed Consolidated Balance Sheets.
-The Company paid \$7.4 million and \$5.1 million in distributions to the non-controlling interest holders concurrently with the dividends paid to the Company's common shareholders, during the three month periods ended March 31, 2023 and March 31, 2022, respectively.
+The Company paid \$5.5 million and \$12.9 million in distributions to the non-controlling interest holders concurrently with the dividends paid to the Company's common shareholders, during the three and six month periods ended June 30, 2023, respectively.
+The Company paid \$5.2 million and \$10.3 million in distributions to the non-controlling interest holders concurrently with the dividends paid to the Company's common shareholders, during the three and six month periods ended June 30, 2022.